 an email account set up and ready to send and receive emails.

 Follow these step-by-step instructions to send an email to multiple people

 Step 1: Log in to your email account so that you are on the dashboard (main page) of your mail account.

-Step 3: In the ‘To’ address box, type in the first recipient’s email address.
+Step 3: A new email window will open.
+In the ‘To’ address box, type in the first recipient’s email address.
 Then type a comma and make a space, to separate this address from the next email address.
 Type in the second address and continue, inserting a comma and a space between each subsequent address.

 You may find that other email applications, such as Microsoft Outlook, use a semi-colon (;) instead of a comma to separate each email address.

 Step 4: You might want to include someone else in your email just to ‘keep them in the loop’.
 You can do this by clicking Cc or Bcc, which will open another field.
 ‘Cc’ means ‘carbon copy’ and ‘Bcc’ means ‘blind carbon copy’.
 Adding an email address to the ‘Cc’ field means that that person will receive a copy of the email and all other recipients will see their email address.
 If an email address is put into the ‘Bcc’ field, the person will get a copy of the email but no other recipient will see that address.